-A: The best type of coconut oil to use for your pet is 100 percent, organic, cold-pressed and human-grade coconut oil.
+A: The best type of coconut oil to use for your pet is 100 percent, organic, cold-pressed and human-grade coconut oil that is sustainably sourced.

-Q: Is coconut oil good for dogs’ skin?
+Q: Is coconut oil good for animal skin?

 A: Yes.
-Coconut oil can improve your dog’s skin by providing moisture and shine to the coat, reducing foul dog odor, boosting recovery for wounds, hot spots, stings and bites, and assisting with lowering your dog's risk for yeast infections.
+Coconut oil can improve your pet’s skin by providing moisture and shine to the coat, reducing odor, speeding healing of wounds, hot spots, stings and bites,34 and assisting with lowering your dog's risk for yeast infections.35

 Q: Can I put coconut oil on my dog’s fur?

 A: Yes.
-You can put coconut oil on your dog if he has itchy skin or dandruff, at least once a week.
-Coconut oil can also be effective for fighting fleas in both dogs and cats.
+You can put coconut oil on your dog if it has itchy skin or dandruff.
+Coconut oil can also be effective for fighting fleas in both dogs36,37 and cats.38

-Q: Can I add coconut oil to my dog’s food?
+Q: Can I add coconut oil to my pet’s food?

 A: Yes.
-The amount of coconut oil you should put in your dog's food must depend on his or her weight.
+The amount of coconut oil you should put in your pet’s food must depend on their weight.
 Ideally, give your pet a one-fourth teaspoon of coconut oil twice a day for every 10 pounds of body weight.

-Q: Can I brush my dog’s teeth with coconut oil?
+Q: Can I brush my pet’s teeth with coconut oil?

-A: Yes, as coconut oil may help enhance your dog's dental health.
-To do so, dip a soft baby toothbrush into coconut oil and brush on your dog's teeth.
-You can also add one to two drops of parsley oil to freshen your dog's breath.
+A: Yes, as coconut oil may help enhance your pet's dental health.
+To do so, dip a soft baby toothbrush or soft cloth into coconut oil and massage into your pet’s teeth and gums.
+You can also add one to two drops of parsley oil to freshen your dog's breath.39